JChristensen/tinySPI/README.md

 Jack Christensen Oct 2013

 ## Description
-*tinySPI* is an Arduino SPI master library for ATtiny44/84/45/85 that utilizes the USI hardware in the ATtiny MCUs.
+*tinySPI* is an Arduino SPI master library for ATtiny microcontrollers that utilizes the USI hardware in the ATtiny MCUs.
+Supported MCUs include ATtiny 44/84, 45/85, 461/861, 2313/4313.

 Because the USI hardware is not as sophisticated as the dedicated SPI hardware in the ATmega MCUs, *tinySPI* is more limited than the [standard Arduino SPI library](http://arduino.cc/en/Reference/SPI) but still has several advantages over software bit-bang approaches.

 As compared to the [Arduino shiftOut() function](http://arduino.cc/en/Reference/ShiftOut), *tinySPI*